 Chances are, if you are getting hit with tons of poor leads, you don’t have one.

 Not to worry!
 At least now you know what you need to do.

-As far as choosing the process that works for you, look at the qualities that are making your leads poor ones.
+As far as choosing the sales qualification process that works for you, look at the qualities that are making your leads poor ones.

 Is price a concern among them?
-Then you may want to produce sample pricing early on to be sure that you are discouraging those who cannot make the purchase at the time.
+Then you may want to produce sample pricing early on to be sure that you are discouraging those who cannot purchase at the time.